zlogic/cybervision/README.md

 `--interpolation=<none|delaunay>` is an optional argument to specify a depth scale, for example `--mode=cpu` or `--mode=gpu`.
 `none` means that interpolation is disabled, `delaunay` uses [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation).

+`--projection=<parallel|perspective>` is an optional argument to specify a projection mode, for example `--projection=parallel` or `--projection=perspective`.
+`parallel` projection should be used for images from a scanning electron microscope, `perspective` should be used for regular photos.

 `<img1>` and `<img2>` are input filenames for image 1 and 2; supported formats are `jpg`, `tif` and `png`.